LifnaJos/Hyperledger-Fabric-Network-Go-Lang/README.md

 ![go-version](https://github.com/LifnaJos/Hyperledger-Fabric-Network-Go-Lang/blob/main/go-version.png)

+#### 9. Add user to the Docker group
+**Note** :
+- By default, Docker runs as a root-owned service.
+To manage Docker as a non-root user, your user needs to be part of the docker group.
+This allows you to run Docker commands without needing sudo.
+1. To add user to docker group: ```sudo usermod -aG docker $USER```
+  - This command appends your user to the docker group, allowing permission to access the Docker daemon files and directories.
+2. Log in to a new group: ```newgrp docker```
+3. Check if your user has docker group membership : ```groups```
+4. Run the docker command : ```docker ps``` to list all the containers without needing root privileges.

 ## Step 2 : Bootstraping the Network using IBM Microfab
 Microfab is a containerized Hyperledger Fabric runtime for use in development environments.